-- you've seriously or persistently broken this agreement; or you are, or we reasonably suspect you may be, using or obtaining, or allowing someone else to use or obtain, an account, service or money illegally, fraudulently, or without our permission; or - you engage in behavior that is illegal; or - your behaviour is improper, for example you act in a threatening, harassing or violent manner towards staff or someone else or engage in conduct including through the use of our electronic banking systems, which in our opinion is harassing, offensive, threatening, intimidating, abusive or caused or encourages physical or mental harm to another person or promotes violence against any person; - you weren't entitled to open your account or to the service, or are no longer entitled to have the account or the service; or - we discover, or reasonably suspect, that you're using the account for a purpose not covered by this agreement, for example using your account for business reasons where we haven't allowed you to; or - you use your account in a way that does or could increase the risk to our business which is outside of our policies.
-We consider these risks to include those which are legal, regulatory, compliance or reputational in nature; or - you haven't provided us with adequate information that we've requested in relation to your liability for tax or to enable us to comply with laws and regulations and related internal policies and procedures; or - we reasonably consider that you have placed us in a position where we might break a law, regulation, code, court order or other duty, requirement or obligation imposed on us (including by a third party) or we, or another HSBC Group company, may be exposed to action or censure from any government, regulator or law enforcement agency; or
+- you've seriously or persistently broken your agreement; or you are, or we reasonably suspect you may be, using or obtaining, or allowing someone else to use or obtain, an account, service or money illegally, fraudulently, or without our permission; or - you engage in behavior that is illegal; or - in our opinion your behaviour is unreasonable or improper (please refer to our Unreasonable Behaviour Policy), for example you act in a threatening, harassing or violent manner towards staff or someone else or engage in conduct including through the use of our online banking services, which in our opinion is harassing, offensive, threatening, intimidating, abusive or caused or encourages physical or mental harm to another person or promotes violence against any person; or - in our opinion you have used our products to perpetrate financial abuse on another person; or - you weren't entitled to open your account or the service, or are no longer entitled to have the account or the service; or - we discover, or reasonably suspect, that you're using the account for a purpose not covered by your agreement, for example using your account for business reasons where we haven't allowed you to; or

-- we suspect you have committed a financial crime, or might break a law, regulation, code, court order or other duty, requirement or obligation and we, or another HSBC Group company, may be exposed to action or censure from any government, regulator or law enforcement agency.
+- you use your account in a way that does or could increase the risk to our business which is outside of our policies.
+We consider these risks to include those which are legal, regulatory, compliance or reputational in nature; or - you haven't provided us with adequate information that we've requested in relation to your liability for tax or to enable us to comply with laws and regulations and related internal policies and procedures; or - we reasonably consider that you have placed us in a position where we might break a law, regulation, code, court order or other duty, requirement or obligation imposed on us (including by a third party) or we may be exposed to action or censure from any government, regulator or law enforcement agency; or - we suspect you have committed a financial crime, or might break a law, regulation, code, court order or other duty, requirement or obligation and we may be exposed to action or censure from any government, regulator or law enforcement agency.
 Financial crime includes money laundering, terrorist financing, bribery, corruption, fraud, tax evasion or economic sanctions; or - there has been, or we suspect, a breach of security or misuse of your account, security details or a payment device; or - you have provided us with materially false information; or - you are involved, or we reasonably believe that you are involved, in criminal activity of any kind whether or not linked to your account or your relationship with us.